 Introducing Site24x7's AWS Inventory Dashboard: Keep track of your AWS resources with ease!

-We recently added a slew of new features and enhancements for our Amazon Web Services (AWS) infrastructure monitoring users.
+We recently added a slew of new features and enhancements for our Amazon Web Services (AWS) monitoring users.
 Our development team put in a lot of hard work to make Site24x7 run even better.
 Now, you can enjoy improved monitoring coverage for EC2 instances, two new dashboards, and support for AWS service-level actions.
-Read the official announcement here.

-For this current blog, we will be looking at Site24x7's other new dashboard, the AWS Inventory Dashboard.
+We will be looking at Site24x7's other new dashboard, the AWS Inventory Dashboard for this current blog.

 The AWS Inventory Dashboard is designed to provide IT and operations teams visibility into their ever-changing AWS environment.
 Since resources are launched and terminated at will, it's important to keep tabs on what services are currently running in your dev, test, or production environments, as well as how many resources or instances are running under each service.